Checkout requirements and best practices

 - The price of your product should be consistent throughout the checkout process, not just between the product feed and your landing page.
 The price shouldn't increase at checkout.
 It may, however, be lowered after the product is added to the basket if a promotion is added.

 - Any additional charges or fees must be included in the price.

-- Many countries, such as Argentina, Brazil, and Italy, require a value added tax (VAT) which must be included in your price attribute.
-You can learn more about tax settings and which countries require a VAT.
+- Many countries, such as Argentina, Brazil and Italy, require value added tax (VAT), which must be included in your price attribute.
+You can learn more about tax settings and which countries require VAT.

 - For the US, sales tax must be clearly stated in the feed attributes or in your account-level settings.
 Overestimating sales tax in Merchant Center is allowed, but taxes can't be higher at checkout than those listed in Merchant Center.
 Learn more about US tax settings

-- Shipping costs are submitted separately, either in your feed or at the account level.
+- Delivery costs are submitted separately, either in your feed or at the account level.
 Note that feed-level rates will override account-level settings.
-You can overestimate shipping rates in the Merchant Center as long as they are not higher on your website at checkout.
-Learn more about shipping settings
+You can overestimate delivery rates in the Merchant Center as long as they are not higher on your website at checkout.
+Learn more about delivery settings

 If you are selling products with minimum advertised pricing (MAP) agreements:

 - Show the MAP price on your product landing page.
 You can show that you charge a lower price at checkout by adding clarifying text to your product pages.
-For example, you could display a note, such as, “Add to cart for final price,” and show the MAP value crossed out or greyed out.
-The MAP price in your product data must show on the landing page.
+For example, you could display a note such as 'Add to cart for final price', and show the MAP value crossed out or greyed out.
+The MAP price in your product data must be displayed on the landing page.
 Learn more about requirements for landing pages

 - If you use microdata annotations on your website, also include the MAP price.

 Unless you have currency conversion enabled in your feed, your shopping pages should display the currency for the country that you are targeting.
 All pages from the product page to the checkout page should consistently display the same currency.
 Learn more about currency conversion